In order to understand what a game engine is, it is necessary to take a moment and understand what video games are made of. It ain't sugar and spice.

 - The Dark Engine created by Looking Glass Studios and used in Thief: The Dark Project, Thief II: The Metal Age and System Shock 2.

-- Hedgehog Engine by Sega: An engine built to render CGI-quality graphics using global illumination (allowing for complex lighting and directional shadows) very quickly.
+- Hedgehog Engine by Sega's Sonic Team: An engine built to render CGI-quality graphics using global illumination (allowing for complex lighting and directional shadows) very quickly.
 Used in the HD versions of Sonic Unleashed, Sonic Generations and Sonic Lost World.
-An improved version of the engine, dubbed "Hedgehog Engine 2", was used in Sonic Forces.
-The engine is also used in Sakura Wars (2019).
+An improved version of the engine, dubbed "Hedgehog Engine 2", was used in Sonic Forces and Sakura Wars (2019).

-- Dragon Engine by Sega: An engine made to take full advantage of the Playstation 4's technical prowess for the Yakuza series.
-First used in Yakuza 6, it is also used in Yakuza Kiwami 2 and Judgment.
+- Dragon Engine by Sega's Ryu Ga Gotoku Studios: An engine made to take full advantage of the Playstation 4's technical prowess for the Yakuza series (known as Like A Dragon in Japan, hence the engine name).
+Used in Yakuza 6, Yakuza Kiwami 2 and series spin-off Judgment.

-- Frostbite by DICE: Battlefield series (from Battlefield 1943 onwards), Need for Speed: The Run, the Medal of Honor reboot's multiplayer.
-In 2013, the EA seems to have made a strategic decision to move all of its internal development onto the Frostbite rails, even the less shooter-y games like Dragon Age: Inquisition.
+- Frostbite by DICE: Initially used for the Battlefield series (from Battlefield 1943 onwards), Need for Speed: The Run and the Medal of Honor reboot's multiplayer, in 2013, DICE's parent company Electronic Arts made a strategic decision to move nearly all of its studios' internal development onto the Frostbite rails, even the less shooter-y games like Dragon Age: Inquisition.

 - UbiArt Framework by Ubisoft: Rayman Origins, Child of Light, Valiant Hearts